garethlamb/animal_classifier_pipeline/README.md

 ### Outputs

 This program has two outputs.
-The first is a CSV file called 'Animal Labels' and the second is a folder called 'cropped_images'. that lists the species of each animal.
-The data dictionary for this file is as follows:
+The first is a CSV file called 'Animal Labels' and the second is a folder called 'cropped_images' that lists the species of each animal.
+The data dictionary for the CSV file is as follows:

 - **original_image_path** - File path of the original uncropped image relative to the directory that was passed into 'image_dir'.